rkiel/npm-power-config/README.md

 }
 ```

-Next, you can limit the scope to just one environment by specifying the environment.
+The second output structure limits the scope to just one environment by specifying the environment using `-e`.

 `npm run power-config -- -x examples/json/environments2.example.json -e test`